IngDavidHoyosGil/IngDavidHoyosGil/README.md

 ## 📖 I've read these Books

+**Data Books**
+* Storytelling with data: A data visualization guide for business.

 **Leadership books**
-* The unwritten laws of engineering
+* The unwritten laws of engineering.

 **Engineering Management Books**
 * The Manager's Path: A Guide for Tech Leaders Navigating Growth & Change.